ainfosec/FISSURE/Installer/Remote_Sensor_Node/README.md

 The deployer tries passwordless `sudo` after connecting as a non-root user.
 If that is unavailable, it securely prompts for the sudo password.
+During SCP, each file reports its percentage and transferred/total size.
+The multi-gigabyte SIF therefore remains visibly active throughout the upload.

 ## Local inputs